Bali Bucket List: 8 Unique Things to Do

 1. Rice Fields in Ubud

 Who says Ubud, says rice terraces.
 This town is located in the middle of a beautiful landscape, full of lush green rice fields and terraces.
-The most famous is of course the Tegalalang rice terrace, but there are so many more rice terraces, each unique and beautiful in their own way.
+The most famous is, of course, the Tegalalang rice terrace, but there are so many more rice terraces, each unique and beautiful in its own way.
 The Mancingan Rice Terraces are one of them.
-What makes these rice terrace so beautiful, is the palm tree road, running through the vast expanse of the lush rice fields.
+What makes these rice terraces so beautiful is the palm tree road running through the vast expanse of the lush rice fields.
 It’s definitely a place you should add to your Bali bucket list.

 Besides the rice terraces, there are plenty of other beautiful places to visit and things to do in Ubud, like hiking up Mount Batur or chasing waterfalls.
 You can read all about it in our Ubud guide.